ArronJablonowski/OpenClawNotes/README.md

 # 🧪 My OpenClaw setup recommendations for securing an AI Lab Environment

 ## 1. 📡 Network Segmentation & Isolation (The Blast Radius Control 💣)
-Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *see The Security Risks above*
+Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *See The Security Risks above*

 ### Put the OpenClaw system on its own dedicated and isolated VLAN. *VLANs are outside the scope of this guide - google 'what is a VLAN' - or ask a cloud AI provider*